gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Mounting a directory in RAM

 You can mount a path in RAM using tmpfs.
 This can speed up the time required to test if there is a lot of I/O related work, such as with databases.
 If you use the `tmpfs` and `services_tmpfs` options in the runner configuration, you can specify multiple paths, each with its own options.
-See the [docker reference](https://docs.docker.com/engine/reference/commandline/run/#mount-tmpfs-tmpfs) for details.
+See the [Docker reference](https://docs.docker.com/engine/reference/commandline/run/#mount-tmpfs-tmpfs) for details.
 This is an example `config.toml` to mount the data directory for the official Mysql container in RAM.

 ```toml